pressly/qmd/README.md

 ..prounounced "command", is utility http service for executing arbitary scripts.
 We use it to compile javascript assets and upload them to s3.

+# Requirements

+In addition to the QMD daemon's dependencies it also requires the following items to be running:

+* Redis
+* nsqd
+* nsqlookupd *optional* *recommended*
+* nsqadmin *optional*

+For the NSQ binaries please checkout the docs for installation instructions: http://nsq.io/deployment/installing.html

 # API

 ## Scripts resource